 Time Management: Managing one’s own time and the time of others.

 Coordination: Adjusting actions in relation to others’ actions.

 Operation and Control: Controlling operations of equipment or systems.

 - Woods Superintendent

-In the United States, there were 48,700 jobs for Logging Worker Supervisor in 2016.
+There were about 48,700 jobs for Logging Worker Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 2.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Logging Worker Supervisor by 2026.
 There will be an estimated 6,500 positions for Logging Worker Supervisor per year.

 The states with the most job growth for Logging Worker Supervisor are Nevada, Wyoming, and Oregon.
 Watch out if you plan on working in South Carolina, Florida, or Ohio.
 These states have the worst job growth for this type of profession.

 Salary for a Logging Worker Supervisor